-Last Update: December 2016
+Last Update: June 2018

 The Russian Far East (RFE) Crab FIP is industry-led and, consequently, the Supply Chain Roundtable confines its activities to tracking and monitoring the fisheries and related improvement objectives and to providing advice to the market as required.

 In terms of their commercial value, there are at least eight species of king and snow crabs in the Russian Far East (RFE) fisheries basin.
 Annual total allowable catch (TAC) for all crab species in recent years remains at 50,000-60,000 thousand metric tons, but it is staged to grow up to 70,000 metric tons.

 RFE crab is harvested primarily for export to countries including Japan, South Korea, the United States, China, Canada, Ukraine, and Kazakhstan.
 The majority of these exports are to the first three countries: live and frozen crabs are provided to Japan and South Korea, and the United States receives frozen crabs, as well as a relatively small amount of canned crab.

 Since the early 1990s, the fishery has been plagued with illegal, unreported, and unregulated (IUU) fishing.
 However, in recent years many important steps have been taken by the Russian government, in cooperation with the fishing industry, to address IUU fishing.
 The RFE Crab Catchers Association (CCA) was formed to unite regional fishing companies in combatting IUU fishing and promoting the sustainability of crab resources.
 Estimates for rates of illegal fishing have gone down dramatically since 2008.